Masoud-z/You-Dont-Know-JS-summary/types-grammar/apA-summary.md

 Prior to ES5, the reserved words also could not be property names or keys in object literals, but that restriction no longer exists.

-StackOverflow user “art4theSould” creatively worked all these reserved words into a fun little poem:
+StackOverflow user “art4theSould” creatively worked all these reserved words into a fun little poem (http://stackoverflow.com/questions/26255/reserved-keywords-in-javascript/12114140#12114140):

 > Let this long package float,
 > Goto private class if short.